1. Getting evidence

 If your funding is through Student Finance England, you will be asked to pay the first £200 of your computer equipment, but the university's DSA Reimbursement Fund can assist students whose household income is £25,000pa or less.

-If you have had any non-medical helper support agreed, such as mentoring or study skills tuition, we can help to arrange this for you.
+If you have had any non-medical helper support agreed, such as mentoring or study skills tuition, we can help to arrange this for you if the University of Brighton is your recommended provider.